mist64/cbmbus_doc/6 JiffyDOS.md

 At the beginning of the loop for each data byte, the device signals whether the protocol should switch back to escape mode.
 If yes, the device sets CLK to 1.
 Otherwise, it sets CLK to 0.

-To signal that the state of the CLK line is valid and in order to transfer ownership of the DATA line to the controller, the device releases the DATA line.
+In addition, the device releases the DATA line, so the controller can use it in the next step.

-In the first iteration of the byte receive loop, the controller triggers on DATA = 0, so the device may arbitrarily delay this step.
+In the first iteration of the byte receive loop, releasing DATA signals that CLK is now valid.
+In this case, the controller triggers on DATA = 0, which means the device may arbitrarily delay this step.

 In subsequent iterations, the controller cannot trigger on DATA, because the value of DATA in the previous step – step 6 of the previous iteration – could have been either 0 or 1, so this step is based on timing: The value of CLK must be valid no later than 11 µs after the previous step.
 DATA still has to be cleared so that the host can use it in the next step.